 The Drag and drop question will be scaled to the maximum width of the page where it is placed, after saving.
 The Size defines the width and height of the editor as well as the aspect ratio of the Drag and drop question, rather than the actual size in pixels when it is viewed.

-Since we want learners to be able to try to solve the Drag and drop question multiple times, as opposed to only have one go, we'll check the Enable try again button option.
+Since we want learners to be able to try to solve the Drag and drop question multiple times, as opposed to only have one go, we'll check the Enable "Retry" option.

 Step 5: Task

 Press the Task tab in the top right half of the editor to start creating the task itself.